 Chennai city sits elegantly along the Coromandel Coast.
 Boasting of a rich cultural heritage, the ancient city has managed to maintain its ethnicity over years of rapid modernization and developed to become a jewel of India.
-The city is characterized by long sandy beaches, historic landmarks and parks and sculptures at the heart of the city.
+The city is characterized by long sandy beaches, historic landmarks and parks, and sculptures at the heart of the city.
 Chennai is a lively and vivacious city that is ever sprouting and growing tremendously.
-It is regarded as India’s centre for culture and traditions with festivals such as the seven day Pongal event.
+It is regarded as India’s center for culture and traditions with festivals such as the seven day Pongal event.

-The culture of Chennai has been faced by the amalgamation of people with different cultures, varying morality, views and beliefs.
+The culture of Chennai has been faced by the amalgamation of people with different cultures, varying morality, views, and beliefs.
 Chennai cosmopolitan features a combination of different ideas and cultures showing the diverse nature of its inhabitants.
 Thanks to the charismatic churches and temples, monuments and mosques, there are numerous exciting activities that visitors to this are can engage in.
 When it comes to gastronomy, Tamil Nadu cuisine dominates in the city alongside other dishes served in South India.

-Among the top cuisines that are great tastes for both foreigners and natives are such as Dosa, Vada and Idli for breakfast and are not just delicious but also very healthy.
-Vegetable dishes such as Sambar curd are served during lunch time alongside other cuisine selections in the restaurants.
+Among the top cuisines that are great tastes for both foreigners and natives are such as Dosa, Vada, and Idli for breakfast and are not just delicious but also very healthy.
+Vegetable dishes such as Sambar curd are served during lunchtime alongside other cuisine selections in the restaurants.